 These signals travel through the earth’s atmosphere until they reach the ship’s receiver radio.
 The signal is then processed to determine the ship’s position.

 Hyperbolic systems like Decca, LORAN, and LORAN C were widely used during the early days.

 Radar navigation is mostly used in coastal waters since it relies on fixed objects as a source of reference for position fixing.
 The radar transmits electromagnetic waves that get reflected back once it hits an object.

 These targets appear on the radar screen and we can use them to get the ship’s position.

-Satellite navigation uses geostationary satellites that orbit the earth.
-Since satellites are high up into space, the receivers, which are vessels, are within they’re line of sight.
+Satellite navigation uses geostationary satellites that orbit the Earth.
+Since satellites are high up in space, the receivers, which are vessels, are within their line of sight.
 This is important for position fixing.